 Even if you’re not sure how you’ll use one of these feather-light accessories right away, they’re the kind of thing you should keep packed away in a larger bag, or stowed in your car’s glove compartment.

-Being able to unfold (or inflate!) a functional, comfortable backpack in a few seconds is incredibly useful, and the novelty will never wear off!
+Being able to unfold (or inflate!) a functional and comfortable packable daypack in a few seconds is incredibly useful, and the novelty will never wear off!

-Let us know in the comments how you used your lightweight collapsible backpack.
+Let us know in the comments how you use your lightweight travel daypacks.

 Disclaimer: All recommendations are impartial and based on user experience, with no bias to the products or the brand.
 The products in this post may contain affiliate links.